 - Your wedding ring, furniture, clothing & other daily living items (appliances, bedding, towels)

 If the SSI program approves your claim, you’ll get a monthly raise in certain years.
-That’s because SSI benefits get an annual Cost-of-Living-Adjustment (COLA) increase if the federal government approves it.
-Once your SSI claim’s approved, you must pass another disability update once every 3-7 years.
-If the SSI program determines you’re no longer eligible at any time, they’ll stop sending your payments.
+That’s because SSI benefits get an annual COLA increase if the federal government approves it.
+After you get SSI, they will confirm you still cannot work once every 3-7 years.
+If the SSI program determines you no longer qualify at any time, they’ll stop sending you payments.
 But those disability updates only affect SSI claimants who are younger than 65 years old.
 Any Kentucky disability recipients aged 65 and up only have to worry about meeting the SSI program’s financial requirements.
 As long as you can do that, you’ll keep your monthly benefits for life.

 What About Temporary or Short-Term Kentucky Disability Benefits?

-No government programs pay short-term or temporary Kentucky disability benefits at this time.
+No programs pay short-term or temporary Kentucky disability benefits at this time.

 A Kentucky disability lawyer makes you almost 3x more likely to get paid benefits.
 All Kentucky disability lawyers work on contingency, so you’ll pay nothing for legal assistance up front.
 A qualified Social Security attorney charges $0 if you don’t win benefits.
-And if you win, you’ll only pay a small, one-time fee.
+And if you win, then you’ll only pay one small fee.

 Get Your Free Benefits Evaluation